 Everybody loves a good top ten list.
 They are ever popular for sparking debate.

-We had some fun, and opened up some debate ranking the CFL championship games from 2010-2019 over the festive period.
+We certainly had some fun a few years ago for instance, ranking the CFL championship games from 2010-2019.
 Now we thought it might be fun to create some more debate.
 This time with a top ten list focused around the number one picks of the last decade.

 Which might be ironic as we’re ignoring our own advice to ‘look beyond the headliners‘ here.

-So without further ado let’s get to it.
-Who was the worst and best first pick of the 2010’s and what happened in between?
+Without further ado let’s answer that question.
+Who was the worst and best first pick of the last decade (2013-2022) and what happened in between?

 Top Ten – Number 10

-2018 Mark Chapman Wide Receiver Hamilton Tiger Cats
+2018 Mark Chapman (Central Michigan) Wide Receiver Hamilton Tiger Cats

 CFL games played: 0 Games played for the team that drafted them: 0